-Base salaries are determined through an analysis of salaries paid by companies in the Comparator Group, taking into account individual performance.
-Base salaries are targeted between the median and the 75th percentile of the Comparator Group, provided that as: (i) market data is inherently imprecise; and (ii) available market data may not be reflective of the specific roles, responsibilities and experience of the NEOs, we exercise some discretion in interpreting market data and setting base salaries, including setting higher levels of compensation for sustained superior performance.
+Base salaries are determined through an analysis of salaries paid by companies in the Compensation Comparator Group, taking into account individual performance.
+Base salaries are targeted between the median and the 75th percentile of the Compensation Comparator Group, provided that as: (i) market data is inherently imprecise; and (ii) available market data may not be reflective of the specific roles, responsibilities and experience of the NEOs, we exercise some discretion in interpreting market data and setting base salaries, including setting higher levels of compensation for sustained superior performance.
 Base salaries are normally reviewed at the beginning of each year.
 The CEO recommends base salary adjustments to the Compensation Committee for the NEOs, other than himself, and other senior executives.
-The Compensation Committee determines the base salary adjustment, if any, for the CEO taking into consideration the performance of the CEO and the advice it has received from its compensation advisor.
+The Compensation the performance of the CEO and the advice it has received from its compensation advisor.